AMindToThink/kahoot-gen/README.md

 It will then ask you a question.
 Input the number associated with the answer you want to choose.
 To get questions for different subjects, input a list of strings into category_question you expect to be related in some way.

 The next cell runs element_question.
-Choose a number of fa
+Input a topic, a number of wrong answer, and select fast or slow mode.
+After disambiguating the topic, it will output a question that has your topic as the correct answer.
+Answer by inputting the number associated with the answer you want to pick.

 ## Generator Class
 This class is where the bulk of reasoning occurs.
 It contains several helper methods and methods specifically related to the questions.